Photon-HDF5/phconvert/README.md

 [Photon-HDF5 files](http://photon-hdf5.readthedocs.org/),
 a file format for timestamp-based single-molecule spectroscopy.
-*phconvert* is especially useful when saving Photon-HDF5, because it tests the compliaiance to the Photon-HDF5 specification before saving the file.
+*phconvert* is especially useful when saving Photon-HDF5, because it tests the compliance to the Photon-HDF5 specification before saving the file.

 To simply read a Photon-HDF5 file, phconvert is not needed (although it provides